udacity/didi-competition/README.md

 The repository holds the data required for getting started with the Udacity/Didi self-driving car challenge.
 To generate tracklets (annotation data) from the released datasets, check out the Docker code in the ```/tracklet``` folder.
 For sensor transform information, check out ```/mkz-description```.

 Please note that tracklets cannot be generated without modifying this code, as we added an additional RTK GPS receiver onto the capture vehicle in order to determine orientation.
+The orientation determination to enable world to capture vehicle transformations is currently being written, with a release target for 4/4/2017 EOD.

 ## Datasets
 Here are links to the datasets we've released specifically for this challenge: